 You can use different font viewers to view the entire alphabet for a font to decide in which category each one would go.
 If you can do that, it is great.
-I find that whether I am using TheFontThing or NexusFont, it takes quite a long time to render the font display every time I scroll a bit to view more fonts, which I find a bit frustrating and a waste of time.
+I find that whether I am using TheFontThing or NexusFont, it takes quite a long time to render the font display every time I scroll a bit to view more fonts.
+That can be a bit frustrating and a waste of time.

 Another way is to view the fonts in your Windows Explorer.
 Yes, you can have a thumbnail of each font in your folder.
 Simply adjust the display to "Small icons", "Medium icons", "Large icons", or "Extra large icons", depending on the size of your monitor (and your eyesight).
 I am using the "Large icons" display and have something like this:

-These icons will display the uppercase A and lowercase b and c.
+These icons will display the uppercase A and lowercase b and g.
 It is often enough to give you at least a general idea of what each font is about.
-You can see if it looks like a dingbat, or a script, or a bold font.
+You can see if it looks like a dingbat, a script, or a bold font.